-A Japanese term tatami from the verb tatamu, meaning to fold or pile.
+Tatami various sizes and Ideas to use them are becoming more popular..
+A`Japanese term tatami from the verb tatamu, meaning to fold or pile.
 A tatami (畳?) is a type of mat used as a flooring material in Japanese homes or Asian style rooms.
-Traditionally made of rice straw to form the core (though nowadays sometimes the core is composed of compressed chip boards or foam, (heaven forbid), with a covering of woven rush a finishing touch on the long sides is an edging of brocade or plain cloth.
+Traditionally made of rice straw to form the core.
+The core is covered in woven rush and the long sides have an edging of brocade or plain cloth.

 In Japanese homes the mats must not be laid in a grid pattern, in any layout there is never a point where the corners of four mats touch.

 Content coming soon ....